technofocus-pte/scrgvrnpwrpltfrmdepth/Labs/Lab 8/Lab 8 -  Manage Dataverse auditing_V1.1.docx.md

 # **Lab 8: Manage Dataverse auditing**

+**Objective**: In this lab, you learn how to manage Dataverse auditing.
+Dataverse auditing is supported on all custom and most customizable tables and columns.
+You will learn how Audit logs can be viewed.
+Audit logs for updates are created when a new value is different from the old value of a column.

 ### **Task 1: Start/stop auditing for an environment and set retention policy**

 1. Sign in to the Power Platform admin center using